rubyonjets/jets-docs/_docs/learn/html/delete.md

 order: 10
 ---

+{% include videos/learn/getting-started/html.md %}

-Now that we've seen how to deploy a Jets project, let's clean up and delete the resources.
+Now that we've seen how to deploy a Jets project let's clean up and delete the resources.
 To delete everything, run:

     jets delete